 Strengthening Supply Chain Resilience to Safeguard Health in Low- and Middle-Income Countries

-The following report was commissioned and made possible by financial support from Chemonics, a private international development firm.
+The following report was made possible by financial support from Chemonics, a private international development firm.
 It was produced by FP Analytics, the independent research division of the FP Group.
-FP Analytics retained complete control of the direction of the research.
+FP Analytics retained control of the direction of the research.
 Foreign Policy’s editorial team was not involved in the creation of this content.

 All public health activities and operations depend on an effective supply chain, making resilience- and capacity-building vital for health outcomes.
 In low- and middle-income countries (LMICs), especially fragile settings, managing risks to health supply chains, filling gaps in commodity access and quality, and facilitating inclusive growth are essential to safeguarding public health as well as socioeconomic stability.
 The challenge before governments and the international community, however, is not simply to mitigate vulnerabilities to complex, often intersecting risks such as climate disasters, protracted conflict, or pandemics and epidemics, but indeed to build long-term, systemic resilience into the global health supply chain.
 This is crucial to enabling greater health system access and equity in LMICs.

 As the world emerges from the COVID-19 pandemic, drawing on lessons learned about the conditions needed to ensure resilient health supply chains will be key not only to enhancing global health security, including improving pandemic preparedness, but also to enabling Universal Health Coverage (UHC) and more broadly achieving the Sustainable Development Goals (SDGs).1 This issue brief, produced by FP Analytics with support from Chemonics, examines the characteristics of resilient health supply chains and identifies opportunities for effective multi-sectoral partnerships to transform health systems in LMICs.

 Reimagining public health supply chains in LMICs through a systems-approach